5satoshi/webapp/docs/installation.md

 ```bash
 npm run dev
 ```
 This will typically start the application on `http://localhost:9002`.
+Your local instance will, by default, attempt to call `https://5sats.com/api/...` for betweenness data unless `INTERNAL_API_HOST` is set to `http://localhost:9002` (or your local dev URL) and you have a local `betweenness` table.

 To run the Genkit development server (for testing AI flows):
 ```bash